 A Place for Integrated Learning

-VCU’s new six-story STEM Building provides a unified site for the convergence of disciplines within the College of Humanities and Sciences.
-Designed as a collaboration between QE and Ballinger, the building delivers innovative learning spaces, sustainability features, and a contemporary yet contextual aesthetic within the University’s Monroe Campus and surrounding historic neighborhood.
+VCU’s new Humanities and Science Building provides a unified site for the convergence of the many disciplines within the College of Humanities and Sciences.
+Designed as a collaboration between Quinn Evans and Ballinger, the building delivers innovative learning spaces, sustainability features, and a contemporary yet contextual aesthetic within the University’s Monroe Campus and surrounding historic neighborhood.

 The 169,000-sf facility includes 34 teaching labs, a Math Exchange and Science Learning Center, computer labs, a plant growing room, wet/dry labs, and flexible, team-based classrooms.
 An anchor for the College and home to the School of Kinesiology, the building will host over 10,000 students and 70 courses per semester.